Insight - As U.S.-led combat mission ends, Afghan women fear oppression

 QUOTAS FOR WOMEN

-The U.S.-led coalition invaded Afghanistan in 2001 to oust the Taliban and stayed on, in part, to build a western-style democracy, including legal safeguards for women.
+The U.S.-led coalition invaded Afghanistan in 2001 to oust the Taliban, and stayed on, in part to build a Western-style democracy, including legal safeguards for women.
 A quota was mandated for women in public offices, such as parliament and provincial councils.
-Earlier this year, however, conservative lawmakers rolled back the quota reserved for women in provincial councils to 20 per cent from 25 per cent.
+Earlier this year, however, conservative lawmakers rolled back the quota for women in provincial councils to 20 per cent from 25 per cent.

 "Today, women’s rights are ... one of the feared losses shared by Afghans and the world as international troops prepare to withdraw completely.”